 Manifestation gifts are the ones people tend to sensationalize and therefore disqualify themselves from enjoying.
-In 1 Corinthians 12:7 it says God gives to each of us not just some.
+In 1 Corinthians 12:7, it says God gives to each of us, not just some.
 This means everyone.

 “Now to each one the manifestation of the Spirit is given for the common good.
-To one there is given through the Spirit a message of wisdom, to another a message of knowledge by means of the same Spirit, to another faith by the same Spirit, to another gifts of healing by that one Spirit, to another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues.
+To one there is given through the Spirit a message of wisdom, to another a message of knowledge by means of the same Spirit, to another faith by the same Spirit, to others gifts of healing by that one Spirit, to others miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues.
 All these are the work of one and the same Spirit, and he distributes them to each one, just as he determines.”(1 Corinthians 12:7-11, emphasis mine)

 This supernatural demonstration of the Holy Spirit’s power is to serve others as well as minister to ourselves.
 It’s commonly thought these gifts are only to minister to others but that’s limiting the grace of God.
 The Spirit can give you a message of wisdom when you ask for one in your life just as easily as He can give one to you to deliver to someone else.
 Let the Holy Spirit minister to you also.